 Commissioning follows a number of established process steps.
-First, a commissioning manager/authority (CxA) is appointed who clearly formulates with the customer what the goals are and what the scope is of the assets that the commissioner takes with him.
-The CxA then draws up the commissioning plan, which goes through all levels of commissioning, and makes the schedule.
+First, a commissioning manager/authority (CxA) is appointed who clearly formulates with the client what the goals are and what the scope of the assets the commissioner will take with him.
+The CxA then draws up the commissioning plan, which goes through all levels of commissioning.
+Planning is also done.
 In our approach, strong project management plays a major role in which collaboration between client, designer, engineer and construction team are essential.
 A document controller is then appointed and a commissioning team is assembled that will perform the various levels according to the commissioning plan.

 Cx Level 1: Design input, Factory Acceptance Testing (FAT)

 CX Level 1 FAT represents the first level of commissioning, where a “Factory Acceptance Test” is performed on the delivered components.
 In the case of an air conditioning unit, heat pump, or generator, for example, functional tests are used to verify that the purchasing requirements have been met.